 This French documentary film was exceptionally well received, both in France and abroad.
 It won the Oscar for the best documentary in 2006 and is the second documentary movie most viewed in theaters after Fahrenheit 9/11 in the United States.

 If you are inspired to watch it, try the original version with its modern soundtrack by Emilie Simon and its three-voices narration.
 The American version follows a more classic approach, with Morgan Freeman acting as the narrator.
+You can also find this film among other French documentaries on Netflix!

 Thanks to his dramatic photos of the Earth and its inhabitants, Yann Arthus-Bertrand is a household name.
 In 2009, he directed a revolutionary documentary, showing both the diversity of our planet and its fragility.
 The movie was released simultaneously in 14 languages and made available not only on in theaters, on television, on DVD, but also for free on the internet since its opening day on June 5th, 2009, aka World Environment Day.